 - Agilent 7200B GC/Q-TOF Accurate mass GC-MS

-- Thermo Scientific Orbitrap ID-X Tribrid HRAM MS (dedicated small molcule analysis, HPLC, IC or direct infusion)
+- Thermo Scientific Orbitrap ID-X Tribrid HRAM MS (dedicated small molcule analysis, UPLC, IC or direct infusion with APCI or H-ESI)

 The group also has access to the Bristol Radiocarbon Accelerator Mass Spectrometry Facility (BRAMS) and an extensive range of facilities and resources run by the School of Chemistry.